AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

 <b>piiLoggingEnabled(Optional)</b>: PII stands for Personal Identifiable Information.
 By default, MSAL does not capture or log any PII.
 By turning on PII, the app takes responsibility for safely handling highly-sensitive data and complying with any regulatory requirements.
  This Flag is to enable/disable logging of PII data.
 PII logs are never written to default outputs like Console, Logcat or NSLog.
 Default is set to false.

+<b>correlationId(Optional)</b> Unique identifier used to map the request with the response.
+Defaults to RFC4122 version 4 guid (128 bits).

 ## Adding interceptor
  Add the msalInterceptor in your app.module.ts.
 MsalInterceptor will add the access token to all your http request except the unprotectedResources.
 Using MsalInterceptor is optional.